The United States is helping international partners improve their waste management practices to keep plastics out of the world’s oceans.

 Each year an average of 7.3 million metric tons of plastic litter ends up in the world’s oceans, costing an estimated $264 billion annually.
 More than half of all marine litter comes from five countries in Asia, with China responsible for 7.4% of all plastic waste entering oceans, lakes and rivers in 2016, according to the strategy document.

-President Trump signed the Save Our Seas Act in 2018 directing the U.S. government to further limit marine litter at home and abroad.
+The Save Our Seas Act that was enacted in 2018 directed the U.S. government to further limit marine litter at home and abroad.
 The renewed effort comes as global waste is expected to increase 70%, from 1.8 billion metric tons today to 3.08 billion metric tons generated annually by 2050, according to the strategy document.